-Ask students to describe their reactions to the Paris terrorism attacks in one word.
+Ask students to describe their reactions to the London terrorism attack in one word.
 For classrooms, this can be a great activity to begin discussing terrorism and the moral dilemmas associated with it.
 Teachers might ask each child to write a word that describes the attacks or the feelings they associate with the attacks on a sheet of paper.
 When the papers are collected, the teacher or a team of students (depending on age) can sort the words into piles and manually create a word cloud on the board.
 Or, a word cloud generator such as Wordle can be used to create a computer model similar to this one:

 Once the words are visually displayed in the classroom, it’s time to dig deeper into meaning.
 Why do we feel the way we do?
 What are the values behind our feelings?
 The teacher facilitates dialog to help children understand the important concepts of justice, empathy, retribution, revenge—and a host of other values that may emerge.